-In accordance with the requirements of the Companies Act 1965 in Malaysia, we also report the following:
+In accordance with the requirements of the Companies Act, 1965, in Malaysia, we also report the following:

-- (a) In our opinion, the accounting and other records and the registers required by the Act to be kept by the Company and its subsidiaries have been properly kept in accordance with the provisions of the Act. - (b) We are satisfied that the financial statements of the subsidiaries that have been consolidated with the Company's financial statements are in form and content appropriate and proper for the purposes of the preparation of the financial statements of the Group and we have received satisfactory information and explanations required by us for those purposes.
+- (a) In our opinion, the accounting and other records and the registers required by the Act to be kept by the Company and its subsidiaries have been properly kept accordance with the provisions of the Act. - (b) We are satisfied that the financial statements of the subsidiaries that have been consolidated with the Company's financial statements are in form and content appropriate and proper for the purposes of the preparation of the financial statements of the Group and we have received satisfactory information and explanations required by us for those purposes. - (c) Our audit reports on the accounts of the subsidiaries did not contain any qualification or any adverse commend made under section 174(3) of the Act.

-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF LEBTECH BERHAD cont'd
+TO THE MEMBERS OF LEBTECH BERHAD (Incorporated in Malaysia) cont'd